sinc-lab/llm4pfam/README.md

 ### CNN

 We don’t provide per-residue embeddings for train partitions due to the size of the resulting file.
-Anyway, training lasts approximately 2 days per model.
+Training lasts approximately 2 days per model.
 If you want a quick demo you can pass provided dev partition as train data:

 ```
 python src/cnn/train.py --train dev